Economic strategy: 2012-2026

 The information intended for Appendix 3 has been subsumed into Appendix 1.

-This document, published jointly by Darlington Partnership [external link] and Darlington Borough Council, recognises the difficulties recession has placed upon both businesses and households in the borough and the need to develop a robust strategy for recovery and growth.
+This document, published jointly by Darlington Partnership [external link] and Darlington Borough Council, recognises the difficulties recession has placed upon both businesses and households in the borough and the need to develop a strategy for recovery and growth.

 We have much to be proud of in Darlington, assets that are first class and present many opportunities; our heritage and culture, leading education provision, a world renowned engineering and manufacturing background, a highly-skilled workforce and strengths in both old and new industries.